 Fact: Most people choose to die at home surrounded by their loved ones.
 The Denver Hospice cares for individuals wherever they call home, including skilled care, assisted living facilities, and group homes.

 Myth: Hospice is just for the elderly.

-Fact: Hospice serves anyone facing a life-limiting illness, regardless of age.
+Fact: Hospice serves anyone facing a life-limiting illness, regardless of age, including infants and children.

 Myth: Families are not able to care for people with life-limiting illnesses.

 Fact: Hospice involves families and offers professional support and training to help them care for their loved ones.